eular 2022 FACTS ABOUT COPENHAGEN

 Insurance and liability

 It is recommended that participants obtain adequate cover for travel, health and accident insurance before they depart from their countries.
-EULAR and MCI as organisers cannot accept responsibility for personal injuries, or loss of, or damage to, private property belonging to congress participants.
+EULAR as organisers cannot accept responsibility for personal injuries, or loss of, or damage to, private property belonging to congress participants.

-Spain follows Central European Time (CET) which is UTC +1 hour in winter and UTC + 2 in summer.
+Denmark follows Central European Time (CET) which is UTC +1 hour in winter and UTC + 2 in summer.

 tourism if you are :